 Management of the Multi-Geo feature is available through the SharePoint admin center.
 Detailed information can be found in the corresponding blog post.

 When a user creates a SharePoint group-connected site in a multi-geo environment, their PDL is used to determine the geo location where the site and its associated Group mailbox is created.
 (If the user's PDL value hasn't been set, or has been set to geo location that hasn't been configured as a satellite location, then the site and mailbox are created in the central location.)

-Office 365 services other than Exchange, OneDrive, and SharePoint are not Multi-Geo.
-However, Office 365 Groups that are created by these services will be stamped with the PDL of the creator and their Exchange Group mailbox and SharePoint O365 Group Site provisioned in the corresponding geo.
+Microsoft 365 services other than Exchange, OneDrive, SharePoint, and Teams are not Multi-Geo.
+However, Microsoft 365 Groups that are created by these services will be configured with the PDL of the creator and their Exchange Group mailbox, SharePoint site are provisioned in the corresponding geo.